jp-hoehmann/KeyboardKit/README.md

 }
 ```

-To set up your main app with the same keyboard configuration, just wrap the content view in a `KeyboardAppView`:
+To set up your main app with the same keyboard configuration, wrap the content view in a `KeyboardAppView`:

 ```swift
 @main